 Rome is a medium-sized city located in the state of New York.
 With a population of 31,974 people and 14 constituent neighborhoods, Rome is the 40th largest community in New York.

 Also of interest is that Rome has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Rome citizens is a little higher than the average for US cities and towns: 21.16% of adults in Rome have at least a bachelor's degree.
+The education level of Rome citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.91% of adults 25 and older in Rome have a college degree.

 Rome is a somewhat ethnically-diverse city.
 The people who call Rome home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rome residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rome include Italian, Irish, German, English, and Polish.

 The most common language spoken in Rome is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.